-High Flow Emergency Level Phone Notification Script

-IRWD has activated the Emergency Action Plan for San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.
-The dam is under a High Flow condition but is not in danger of failing.

-High flows at the dam began at on .

-The current flow at the dam is cfs.

-You have/will receive a text or email with additional details.
-We'll provide updates when there are any changes in flow or dam condition.

-High Flow Emergency Level Written Notification Script

-IRWD has identified an emergency condition at San Joaquin Reservoir Dam, No. 1029.000, located in Newport Beach.

-IRWD has activated the Emergency Action Plan for this dam and are determining this to be a High Flow condition.
-The San Joaquin Dam is not in danger of failing.

-At on , IRWD observed unusually high flows at the dam.

-The high flows are the result of .

-Current flow into the reservoir is cfs.

-Current flow out of the reservoir is cfs.
+High Flow Emergency Lev vel Phone Notification on Script - This is [your name and position] ļ.
+1 r San Joaquin Reservoir Dam, No. nder a High Flow condition but is not in ] High flows at the dam bega an at on date) - The current flow at the dar m is cfs. t ow or dam condition.
+Wh al details.
+We'll provide updates when hat is the best way to contact you with ] I can be contacted at [preferred d contact method] ] If you can't reach me, plea se use [alternate contact method] High Flow Emergency Lev vel Written Notificat tion Script IRWD has identified an en 1029.000, located in Newp n Joaquin Reservoir Dam, No. IRWD has activated the Er a High Flow condition.
+Th this dam and are determining this to be tin danger of failing.
+1 At on (date) , IRWD observed unusually high flows at the dam. - The high flows are the resu ılt of · ( Current flow into the reser voir is cfs. ( Current flow out of the res ervoir is cfs.

-Current water surface elevation in the reservoir is ft.
+Current water surface elevation in the reservoir is \\\\ ft.